pib-rocks/software-setup/README.md

 - Edit hosts.ini:
   - Replace <your_raspberrypi_fqdn> with
     - the full qualified domain name if your DNS is working

+  OR

     - the IP address

   of your freshly installed raspberry pi

 - Edit host_vars/pib/firstrun.yml